About Cary

 He is the author of Shattering: Food, Politics and the Loss of Genetic Diversity, and a more academic book, Unnatural Selection: Technology, Politics and Plant Evolution, as well as Seeds on Ice: Svalbard and the Global Seed Vault.

-Cary Fowler is the recipient of several awards: the Right Livelihood Award, the Vavilov Medal, the Heinz Award, Bette Middler's Wind Beneath My Wings Award, the William Brown Award of the Missouri Botanical Garden, the Proctor Medal of the Garden Clubs of America, the Thomas Jefferson Medal in Citizen Leadership, and three honorary doctorates.
+Cary Fowler is the recipient of several awards: the World Food Prize, the Right Livelihood Award, the Vavilov Medal, the Heinz Award, Bette Middler's Wind Beneath My Wings Award, the William Brown Award of the Missouri Botanical Garden, the Proctor Medal of the Garden Clubs of America, the Thomas Jefferson Medal in Citizen Leadership, and four honorary doctorates.
 He is one of two foreign elected members of the Russian Academy of Agricultural Sciences.

 Dr. Fowler has been profiled in various major media: The New Yorker, CBS 60 Minutes, New Scientist and Wired Magazine, and is the subject of an award-winning feature length documentary film, Seeds of Time.
 He has given a TED Talk, lectured widely at universities, and given hundreds of TV, radio and print media interviews.